emhalsey/ISC250-MagicCube/README.md

 ## What new JavaScript skill did you learn?
 What resources did you use to learn it?

-Emma: Using W3Schools and Stackoverflow, learned how to write "Switch/Case" statements in JavaScript.
+Using W3Schools and Stackoverflow, learned how to write more advanced statements in JavaScript.

 ## How was "Magic" incorporated into the project?